Leaf-Agriculture/docs/docs/integrations_overview.md

 with our Alerts Events [Alerts API Reference][alerts_endpoints] where the Integrations Service will give you a scope on which and how many resources are being processed, Alerts Events will give you a scope on when these resources will be available

-See the [Integrations API Reference][integrations_endpoints] for information on how to get more information on Integrations resources.
+See the [Integrations API Reference][integrations_endpoints] on how to get more information in the Integrations resources service.